 It is important to remember that there are no catch-all definitions that will cover every eventuality.
 So it is important to look at exactly what you want to protect and what you want to restrict the employee from doing.

 For instance, it is vital that you think very carefully about which customer relationships you are trying to protect.
 Do your customers belong to your subsidiary company?
 If so, this must be included in the definition of the company.

 Decide what you want to do and a solicitor can then sort the restrictions for you.

-Also, with the growing popularity of the use of networking sites within business such as LinkedIn and Twitter, it is becoming increasing difficult to draw a clear line between the contacts that are business related, and belong to the company, and those that are not.
+Also, with the growing popularity of the use of networking sites within the business such as LinkedIn and Twitter, it is becoming increasingly difficult to draw a clear line between the contacts that are business related and belong to the company, and those that are not.
 This is a developing area of law, and you should get some legal advice about this.